Removals to New Zealand

 What is included in the cost for removals to New Zealand?

-We offer a fully comprehensive removals service to New Zealand which will take care of everything for you.
+We offer a fully comprehensive removal to New Zealand service which will take care of everything for you.
 The removals service includes door-to-door pick-up and delivery (not door to port), export packing by professional international removal packers, specialist cartons, crates and antique packing as required, help with customs paperwork and inventory listing, shipping via accredited shipping lines, transport to and from the port, customs clearance service.

 Additional fees that are not included in your removal costs quote include customs inspection fees, duties and port fees payable on arrival in New Zealand, storage services and maritime insurance or shipment protection cover which is recommended but not required.